-Apple joins SoftBank’s Vision fund with $1 billion investment
+Apple joins SoftBank’s Vision Fund with $1 billion investment

 “Apple is planning to invest $1 billion in SoftBank’s Vision Fund.
 We’ve worked closely with SoftBank for many years and we believe their new fund will speed the development of technologies which may be strategically important to Apple.”

 The fund, a joint effort between SoftBank and the government of Saudi Arabia’s Public Investment Fund (PIF), reportedly seeks to invest in emerging technologies, including artificial intelligence and the Internet of Things.
 In December, Apple published a paper detailing its AI research, and its interest in IoT through HomeKit is ongoing.
-Beyond’s Apple’s $1 billion investment, SoftBank is investing roughly $25 billion in the Vision fund, with another $45 billion to come from Saudi Arabia.
+Beyond’s Apple’s $1 billion investment, SoftBank is investing roughly $25 billion in the Vision Fund, with another $45 billion to come from Saudi Arabia.

 Qualcomm and Oracle are also rumored to be interested.
 In statements to TechCrunch, both companies declined to comment on their potential interest in the fund.